Marcosmgs/soulandsurf/README.md

 This section will present to the users the areas they will be improving when surfing with Soul & Surf community.

-The user will see what can be achive by improving this area and the impact it can have on their surfing.
+The user will see what can be achieve by improving this area and the impact it can have on their surfing.
 This should encourage the users joining the surf community.

 ![REASONS WHY SCREENSHOOT](documentation/reasonswhy-feature2.png)

 #### Meetup Times & Locations Section

-This section will provide the user with the information such as activity type, time and location where the activity take place.
+This section will provide the user with the information such as activity type, time, location and where the activity will take place.

-This section will be updated weekly as it can suffer cancelations by anytime in case we forecast good waves.
+This section will be updated weekly as it can suffer cancelations by anytime in case of a forecast of good waves.

 ![MEET UP TIMES SCREENSHOOT](documentation/meetup-feature1.png)

 #### The Footer

 This section has all the links to the social media sites for Soul & Surf.

 The links will open to a new tab to allow easy navigation for the user.

-This footer will encourage user to joing Soul & Surf social medias.
+This footer will encourage user to join Soul & Surf social medias.

 This footer will be featured in all pages identical.